theupdateframework/taps/tap4.md

 lists the URLs for a set of repositories.
 Each key in this dictionary is a _repository name_, and its value is a list of URLs.
 The repository name also corresponds to the name of the local directory on the TUF client where metadata files would be cached.
-Crucially, there is where the [root metadata file](tap5.md) for a repository is located.
+Crucially, this is where the [root metadata file](tap5.md) for a repository is located.

 The repository will also contain a list of URLs that indicates the location